hifis-net/awesome-rse-fair/readme.md

 - [SPDX License List](https://spdx.org/licenses/) - A list of all licenses supported by SPDX

-## Meta Data
+## Metadata
-This is where we list information about meta data for research software
+This is where we list information about metadata for research software

 - [Citation File Format (CFF)](https://citation-file-format.github.io/) - A machine-readable but simple software citation fomrmat with supported by Github, Zenodo and, Zotero.
 - [CFFINIT generator](https://citation-file-format.github.io/cff-initializer-javascript/#/) - Generate your citation metadata files with ease